mukulaggy/doc/doc.md

 Once all changes are made:

 1. Click the **SAVE** button at the bottom right of the screen to apply the changes.

-2. If you want to revert to the original/default configuration, click the **SET DEFAULT** button.
+2. To revert to system defaults, click the **SET DEFAULT** button.

----
+✅ **Note:** Incorrect configuration values can affect data analysis.
+Always double-check your entries before saving.